Mount Mitchell: hiking the Old Mitchell Trail, Camp Alice Trail and Commissary Trail Loop

 Up for more mileage at this ultra-scenic park?
 Explore the ridge line of the Black Mountains on Mount Mitchell’s Deep Gap Trail, rolling elevation to Mount Craig and Big Tom, Mt Mitchell’s closest neighbors.
 Or hike the Balsam Nature Trail through a lush, high-elevation forest near the Mitchell summit.

-Old Mitchell Trail and Commissary Trail Loop: Directions & Details
+Old Mitchell Trail and Commissary Trail Loop Map, Directions & Details

 Free parking is available at Mount Mitchell State Park, located north of Asheville on the Blue Ridge Parkway at MP 355.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)